How Australia’s illegal dumping problem could be mitigated with deterrence systems

 Dumped household goods and construction waste can pose a threat to local wildlife, as well as introducing invasive pests and weeds into already established ecosystems.
 Large objects, like mattresses, can block waterways and paths, cause flooding and smother natural vegetation.

 Most illegal dumpers never take the time to consider how their actions affect the environment.
 It’s paramount to stop illegal dumping before it occurs, not only to mitigate the financial costs to city councils, but to protect Australian ecosystems and public health.

 How a deterrence system can reduce instances of illegal dumping

 Parks, camping grounds, bushlands and public lots are all prime locations for illegal dumping because they are remote, and typically unoccupied at night.
 Local governments are tasked with managing and maintaining surveillance on these non-powered public sites, yet hiring physical security for each location is simply unrealistic.

 Spectur has worked with local government bodies nationwide to improve monitoring of illegal dumping.
 Our wireless solar security system is the most reliable and sophisticated solution on the market to help councils prevent anti-social crime even in the most remote areas, and reduce expenses while doing so.

 Our systems don’t just record illegal activity, they can prevent a crime before it occurs with our three-tier approach to security:

-Our deterrence systems for government organisations are specifically designed in Australia to survive harsh climate conditions nationwide.
+Our active deterrence government surveillance systems are specifically designed in Australia to survive harsh climate conditions nationwide.
 It’s one of the only truly wireless solutions that can effectively prevent illegal dumping before the financial and environmental impacts are felt.